melkamu372/Hello-Microverse-may/README.md

 - You need to have NodeJS installed
 - A Web Browser Google Chrome, Firefox, etc
-- A Code Editor VSCode,
+- A Code Editor VSCode, Atom etc

 ### Setup